 Why To Remove Dew Claws

-Nov 15, 2025 · 10 min read
+10 min read

 Main Subheading

 The decision to remove dewclaws is a complex one, influenced by a variety of factors including breed standards, lifestyle of the dog, and perceived risk of injury.
 Historically, dewclaws were often removed as a preventative measure, particularly in working breeds who were thought to be more susceptible to trauma in the field.
-The rationale was simple: eliminate the risk of injury by removing the dewclaw altogether.
+Also, the rationale was simple: eliminate the risk of injury by removing the dewclaw altogether.
 This practice became commonplace in certain breeds, solidifying its place in breed standards and perpetuating the cycle of removal.

 Comprehensive Overview

 There are two main types of dewclaws: attached and unattached.
+These dewclaws are more functional and provide some degree of support and stability.
 Attached dewclaws have a bony connection to the leg, similar to the other toes.
-These dewclaws are more functional and provide some degree of support and stability.
 Unattached dewclaws, on the other hand, are only connected by skin and lack a bony attachment.
 These are often referred to as "floating" dewclaws and are considered to be more prone to injury.

 The debate surrounding dewclaw removal centers on the perceived benefits versus the potential risks.
 Proponents of removal argue that it prevents injuries, particularly in active dogs.
 They point out that dewclaws can easily get caught on objects, leading to painful tears, infections, and the need for veterinary intervention.
 They also argue that removing dewclaws early in life, typically within the first few days, is less painful and traumatic than dealing with a dewclaw injury later on.